Start today and get one month free.

 If you’re currently facing an IRS audit, Bench can help—or we’ll point you to someone who can.

-If you are more than two years behind on your recordkeeping, our team of historical bookkeeping specialists at Bench Retro can help.
-Our Retro team specializes in helping small business owners who have fallen behind on their bookkeeping and can help you identify hidden deductions that will lower the amount owed to the IRS.
+If you are behind on your recordkeeping, our team of historical bookkeeping specialists can help.
+W in helping small business owners who have fallen behind on their bookkeeping and can help you identify hidden deductions that will lower the amount owed to the IRS.
+Learn more.

 If you need a bit more help dealing with the IRS, we can also put you in touch with our network of trusted tax professionals.